-Bishop Planetarium: Located on the Manatee River waterfront and taking up an entire city block in downtown Bradenton, the South Florida Museum, Bishop Planetarium, and Parker Manatee Aquarium is a unique educational and entertainment resource where you can experience Florida from "Astronomy to Zoology" all under one roof!
-Attendance to the Museum, Planetarium, and Aquarium grew from 30,000 visitors in 1979 to nearly 200,000 in 1995.
+Located on the Manatee River waterfront and taking up an entire city block in downtown Bradenton, The Bishop Museum of Science and Nature is a unique educational and entertainment resource where you can experience Florida from "Astronomy to Zoology" all under one roof!
+Attendance to the Museum, Planetarium, and Aquarium grew from 30,000 visitors in 1979 to several hundred thousand per year now.

-For information on attractions, see the Anna Maria / Sarasota section of our attractions page for more information.
+For additional attractions, see the Anna Maria / Sarasota section of our attractions page.